Jan de Vries (philologist): World War II

-During the occupation of the Netherlands by Nazi Germany during World War II, de Vries served as Vice-Chairman of the Nederlandsche Kultuurkamer, whose approval was required for any artistic or literary production in the Netherlands during this time.
-In 1940, shortly after the Battle of the Netherlands, de Vries authored the pamphlet Naar een betere toekomst (Toward a Better Future), where he expressed his opposition to democracy and argued in favor a German victory in the war.
-From 1940 to 1941, de Vries was Chairman of the Algemeen-Nederlands Verbond, an organization working towards closer cooperation between Netherlands and Flanders.
+During the occupation of the Netherlands by Nazi Germany during World War II, De Vries served as vice-chairman of the Nederlandsche Kultuurkamer, whose approval was required for any artistic or literary production in the Netherlands during this time.
+In 1940, shortly after the Battle of the Netherlands, De Vries authored the pamphlet Naar een betere toekomst (Toward a Better Future), where he expressed his opposition to democracy and argued in favor of a German victory in the war.
+From 1940 to 1941, De Vries was Chairman of the Algemeen-Nederlands Verbond, an organization working towards closer cooperation between Netherlands and Flanders.
 Throughout the war, he published articles on runes and Germanic religion with Nazi publishers, worked for the Hamer, contributed to Ahnenerbe projects, and in 1943 he became a "sympathizing member" of the Germanic SS.
+Working under the Nederlandse Kultuurkamer, he expressed sympathy and support for Nazism in radio broadcasts and publications.
 Although he collaborated with Nazis, his scholarly works do not display any features of Nazi ideology.
 He refused to join the National Socialist Movement in the Netherlands.
-Nazi leaders did not believe that de Vries was an adherent of Nazism and doubted his loyalty.
+Nazi leaders did not believe that De Vries was an adherent of Nazism and doubted his loyalty.

 De Vries' most important work produced during the war is his two-volume Altnordische Literaturgeschichte (1941-1942).
 It provides a general literary history of Old Norse literature.

-Realizing that the Germans would lose the war, de Vries and his family fled to Leipzig, Germany, in September 1944.
+It eventually became clear that the German position in the war was losing and the Netherlands was likely to revert to Allied control.
+In September 1944, de Vries and his wife fled to Leipzig, Germany.